ShoeRiderr/CurrencyInterface/README.md

 When everything is set correctly you have to fill your database with tables.
 You can make it with command:

 ### php artisan migrate

+Then start the project with commands:

+### npm run prod

+and

+### php artisan serve

+The app by default will be available on http://127.0.0.1:8000 url.

 ## Pobieranie walut / Fetch currencies